Abelink23/pyIACOB/README.md

 - binarity.py contains functions review multi-epoch spectra and perform a preliminary analysis of the binary nature of the target.

+- get_feros.py contains functions to download FEROS spectra from the ESO archive.

 - tools.py contains utility functions which could also be interested while using spectroscopic data.